 The Mental Health Challenge was set up by Centre for Mental Health, Mental Health Foundation, Mental Health Providers, Mind, Rethink Mental Illness, Royal College of Psychiatrists and YoungMinds.

 The Challenge is funded by the Department of Health, Public Health England and NHS England through the voluntary sector Strategic Partnership programme.
 And Mind, one of the Mental Health Challenge partners, donated their time from 2014 towards 2015’s funding.

 Sarah Hughes, Chief Executive of Centre for Mental Health:

 “Every year almost one in four of us will experience mental ill health.
 Local councils can do a great deal to help promote good mental health in their communities and to ensure people with mental health conditions have better, more fulfilling lives.
 Member champions for mental health can help to raise awareness about mental health in any area of council business and in the wider community.
-We are delighted that ten councils have already taken up the Mental Health Challenge and we hope that many more will join them soon.
+We are delighted to have over 90 councils that have already taken up the Mental Health Challenge and we hope that many more will join them soon.
 Local leadership is crucial to make mental health the priority it should be in every community in England.”

 “We applaud those individuals and local authorities who have already taken up the Mental Health Challenge and look forward to them being joined by many more, equally committed to improving the mental health of their communities.
 Mental health must be a key part of every public health strategy and local authorities have an essential role in building resilience, promoting wellbeing and helping prevent mental health problems in their communities.
 We are committed to supporting and working with these Champions to help them make a real difference.”